Rees-Mogg ‘wrong’ to call Douglas Ross a lightweight, says former MSP

 “Douglas is a man of principle and a man of steel, and he will lead the Scottish Conservatives in the direction he thinks he needs to lead them in order to secure that credible fighting voice for centre-right ideas in Scottish politics.”

-Mr Tomkins, who quit Holyrood last year but remains a major figure in the Scottish party, hinted at a growing schism between Holyrood and Westminster and a possible shift in the relationship between the two parties.
+Prof Tomkins, who quit Holyrood last year but remains a major figure in the Scottish Conservatives, hinted at a growing schism between the Tory party at Holyrood and Westminster and a possible shift in their relationship.

 “I think there will always be ties but I think that Douglas and his team need to do some deep and serious thinking about exactly what the nature of those ties should be,” he said.